LispCookbook/cl-cookbook/performance.md

 ### Declaring function types
-ANother useful declaration is a `ftype` declaration which establishes the relationship between the function argument types and the return value type.
+Another useful declaration is a `ftype` declaration which establishes the relationship between the function argument types and the return value type.
 If the type of passed arguments matches the declared types, the return value type is expected to match the declared one.
 Because of that, a function can have more